rahijamil/url-shortener/README.md

 - **Email**: <cs.mohammadrahi@gmail.com>
 - **GitHub**: [mohammad-rahi/url-shortener](https://github.com/mohammad-rahi/url-shortener)
 - **Version**: 0.1.0
+- **License**: MIT

 ## Description

 This project is a URL Shortener tool that allows users to shorten long URLs into short and manageable URLs.
-It utilizes various technologies such as Next.js, React, and Material-UI.
+It utilizes various technologies such as Next.js, React, Material-UI, and more.
+This tool is especially handy for sharing links that are concise and easy to share.

+## Keywords
+- url
+- shortener
+- nextjs
+- react

+## Prerequisites
+The project requires the following to be installed:
+- Node.js version 14.0.0 or above
+- npm version 6.0.0 or above

 ## Installation